taufeeq-mustafa/taufeeq-mustafa/README.md

-With a deep passion for **Customer Experience, Fintech, InfoSec,** and **AI-driven technologies**.
-I specialize in turning complex challenges into scalable, innovative solutions.
+With a deep passion for **Customer Experience, AI models, InfoSec,** and **AI-driven technologies**.
+I specialize in turning complex challenges into innovative solutions.

-- 🔭 Currently working on top-secret projects to reshape industries.
+- 🔭 Currently working on FFYP to provide much needed relief of depressed introverts.
-- 🌱 Always expanding my knowledge and contributing to open-source communities.
+- 🌱 Always expanding my knowledge and willing to contribute to open source projects.
 - 🚀 On a mission to push the boundaries of what's possible with code.